Hey Disney gay,

-Tomorrowland had ingredients for a decent movie — nostalgia, timeliness.
-How did it bungle them so badly?
-The film magnificently tanked.
-It feels like something made for the Disney Channel.
+Tomorrowland had the ingredients for a decent movie — nostalgia, timeliness.
+So how did Disney bungle them so badly?
+The film magnificently, spectacularly tanked.
+It felt like something made for Disney Channel.

 We learn that Tomorrowland, despite its name, isn’t actually “the future.”
 Instead, it’s another dimension entirely, a separate reality from ours, completely unrelated to happenings on earth.
 Technically speaking, no one time-travels in this movie.
 They’re not hopping from the present to the future, but rather from one world to another.
 That fact left me badly confused.

 Enjoy my reviews?
-Consider becoming a patron on my Patreon.
-Patrons receive personalized perks, free gifts, and more.
+Be a patron on my Patreon.
+Patrons get perks.